-The department is very proud that many of our PhD students, which normally number around 30, go on to academic careers at first rate universities in the UK, Europe, Asia, and the USA.
-They are supported by a supervisor and an academic advisor in the department as well as by a tutor in their colleges.
-They have a strong sense of community and are active participants in the life of the department, including by teaching in our undergraduate programmes.
+We our proud that many of our PhD students, which normally number 20 or so, go on to academic careers at first rate universities in the UK, Europe, China, and the USA.
+They are supported by an supervisor and an academic advisor in the Department as well as by a tutor in their colleges.
+They have a strong sense of community and are active participants in the live of the Department, including by teaching on our undergraduate programmes.